oschrenk/delight/README.md

 ### Filtering classes

-In your `$HOME/.delight/config` config file you can add
+In your `$HOME/.delight/config` config file you can add one ore more of these

 ```
 filter.teacher = [ "John Doe" ]
 filter.experience = [ "Experienced" ]
+filter.name = [ "Prenatal" ]
 ```

-to *optionally* filter out certain teachers or experience levels from the schedule.
+to *optionally* filter out certain classes, teachers, experience levels from the schedule.
 The wording needs to be exact.

 ### Output format